 Society of Women Engineers Wanda Munn Scholarship

 Each year, the SWE administers a minimum $1,000 scholarship to a nontraditional female student to help alleviate the financial burden of returning to school.
 Eligible applicants must be a nontraditional female student, be able to accept the scholarship toward undergraduate or graduate engineering studies in an accredited school in the fall, satisfactory completion of a minimum of two years of full-time equivalent credits at an ABET accredited school, and be residing in the northwestern United States (inclusive of WA, OR, ID, MT, and AK).
-Application and instructions are available online at http://swe.org under "Scholarships" and on the page under "Reentry."
+Application and instructions are available online at http://societyofwomenengineers.swe.org/scholarships.
 The application deadline is February 15, annually.

-This award gives women the resources they need to improve their education, skills, and employment prospects.
-Eligible applicants must be women who provide the primary financial support for their families (head of household), are enrolled in or have been accepted into a vocational/skills training program or undergraduate degree program, have financial need, and are motivated to achieve their educational and career goals.
-The award is $1,000.
-Applications can be found at their website http://simidcolumbia.wordpress.com.
-Application deadline is December 15, annually.
+Eligible applicants must be women who provide the primary financial support for their families (head of household), are enrolled in or have been accepted into a vocational/skills training program or undergraduate degree program, have financial need, and are motivated to achieve their educational and career goals. $1,000.
+Applications can be downloaded from http://www.soroptimistpascokennewick.org/live-your-dream-awards.html.
+The Application deadline is November 15, annually.

 This award will be given to two women enrolled in a professional or technical program leading to a certificate, license, or degree.
 The award can be used for tuition and books.
 The first place award is $1,500 and the second place award is $1,000.
-Applications are available in the Hawk Central Office.
+Applications can be downloaded by visiting http://www.soroptimistpascokennewick.org/live-your-dream-awards.html.
 The deadline for applications is January 15, annually.

 SR Education Group Scholarships